Kwara Football Academy: Objectives

-The Kwara Football Association was a private initiative that was brought to life with the support of the state government.
+The Kwara Football Academy was a private initiative that was brought to life with the support of the state government.
 It was established as a center for youth development, using football as the medium of empowerment.
 The Academy provides a conducive and unique surrounding to keep youths away from drugs, violence and other unhealthy activities.

-With 81 students currently, KFA is aimed at training footballers between the ages of 13 and 21 years to compete favourably with their counterparts at international levels.
+With 350 students currently, KFA is aimed at training footballers between the ages of 9 and 21 years to compete favourably with their counterparts at international levels.
 It is also focused on developing the skills of the footballers such that after graduation, they can pursue careers as professional footballers with international football clubs.

 Kwara Football Academy is the first of its kind in Nigeria: it provides opportunities for potential footballers to receive a first class education whilst honing their football skills.
 The football academy sets the stage for Kwara State to become the ultimate center for the future development of football in Nigeria.